dijitalxyz/NanoMig/README.md

     * ```openFPGALoader -f nanomig.fs```
     * Currently supported are Tang Nano 20k with HDMI (```nanomig.fs```), Tang Nano 20k with RGB LCD (```nanomig_lcd.fs```), Tang Primer 25k (```nanomig_tp25k.fs```), Tang Mega 138k (```nanomig_tm128k.fs```), and Tang Console 60k (```nanomig_tc60k.fs```)
   * On Nano 20k, Primer 25k and Console 60K Kickstart 1.3 ```kick13.rom``` needs to be flashed to offset 0x400000 _and_ 0x440000.
 On Mega 138K use addresses 0xc00000 and 0xc40000 instead.

+    The Kickstart v1.3 file is normally 256Kbytes long, but since the file content has the same CRC values ​​that have been confirmed to work, you do not need to upload it twice as it is the same in the 2nd 256 KByte area.

     ** 256 Kbyte rom